How to look for records of... Bomb Census survey 1940-1945

 • recording information about size and location of bombs and related damage

-Some county, metropolitan and other local archives hold records created locally, relating to the area, such as incident maps and registers or ARP wardens’ logs.
+Some county and local archives hold records created locally relating to the area, such as incident maps and registers or ARP wardens’ logs.
 There are also some useful online sources relating to Second World War bombing.

 Bomb Sight – includes digitised images of selected Bomb Census maps from HO 193